 RepairPal gives the Chevy Colorado a 4.0 out of 5.0 reliability rating, ranking it fourth out of seven midsize trucks.
 The annual repair and maintenance cost for this model is estimated to be $600, which is $50 more compared to other midsize trucks.
 Most Colorado owners bring in their trucks for unscheduled repairs at an average of 0.2 times a year with a 13% probability of having a severe problem.

 J.D.
 Power has also given the 2017-2021 Colorado model years above-average reliability and quality scores.
-The 2021 model received an 81 out of 100 and ranked third out of six midsize trucks.
+The 2021 model received an 81 out of 100 and ranked second out of six midsize trucks.

 Common Chevrolet Colorado Problems